Modern Slavery & Human Trafficking Statement

 Bidwells ensures that all potential modern slavery risks related to its business are understood and that steps are in place that aim to ensure there is no slavery or human trafficking within its own firm, clients and supply chains.
 Bidwells Modern Slavery Statement reflects our commitment to acting in an ethical manner and with integrity in all of our Supplier relationships and to implementing and enforcing effective systems and controls to ensure that Modern Slavery and Human Trafficking is not taking place anywhere within our supply chains.
 We expect that all Suppliers will act in accordance with the UK Modern Slavery Act 2015 if applicable, or any similar laws in the countries in which they carry out business to ensure that no employee or individual working in any supply chain is being exploited.
 In addition, we would expect that all employees are working within a safe environment and that all relevant employment, health and safety and human rights laws and international standards are followed.

-To further our high standards, we believe it is important to share the key principles and best practice standards we consider crucial to sustaining effective and enduring business relationships with all third party suppliers and their affiliates and subcontractors, which provide goods or services to Bidwells with a Supplier Code of Conduct.
+To further our high standards, we believe it is important to share the key principles and best practice standards we consider crucial to sustaining effective and enduring business relationships with all third-party suppliers and their affiliates and subcontractors, which provide goods or services to Bidwells with a Supplier Code of Conduct.